alexmolas/alexmolas.github.io/_posts/2023-08-18-how-far-can-you-jump.md

 # Jumping from a swing

-Now let's study how should a swinger jumps from a swing to maximize the traveled distance.
+Now let's study how should a swinger jump from a swing to maximize the traveled distance.
 The analysis presented here is based on the work of Jasm Cole [^4] and Hiroyuki Shima [^5].
 Notice that the naive solution of jumping at $\phi=\pi/4$ is not optimal.
 For instance, imagine a swing that oscillates in the range $\pm \pi/4$, then it's clear that jumping at $\pi/4$ is suboptimal since the swinger will start its flight with a speed of zero.

 <figure>
   <img src="/docs/swing/swing_jump.png" alt="Jumping from a swing" width="500" class="center" />